Start the New Year Strong With the 2023 Edition of My Figure Skating Annual Planner!

 The first step in the Rating System is to take and pass a Basic Accreditation (BA) written exam or successfully complete the Foundations of Coaching Course (FCC).
 The BA exam is completed in the e-learning academy.
 The FCC is a one-day course held in various locations across the country.
 Coach Aimée passed the BA (2019) and completed the FCC (2022) course.

 After passing the BA exam or FCC, the candidate can apply to begin taking the Sport Science & Medicine (SSM) exams.
 There are four SSM exams- one at each level: Registered Sport Science & Medicine (RSS) exam, Certified (CSS), Senior (SSS), and Master (MSS).
-Passing a SSM exam is not a rating by itself.
+Passing an SSM exam is not a rating by itself.
 It is a component of a rating, and a verbal exam in a specific discipline must be passed in order to achieve a rating.
-Coach Aimée has passed all SSM exams through Maste in 2019.
+Coach Aimée has passed all SSM exams through Master in 2019.

 After passing the Registered Sport Science & Medicine exam, a candidate can apply to take the first of four verbal exams (Registered, Certified, Senior, and Master) in the discipline of their choice.
 Verbal rating exams are taken virtually or on-site at a verbal rating event, and registration is completed in the online events calendar.
 Exam panels will consist of three master-rated coaches as examiners and up to two trial examiners.